Entice Bluebirds to Your Place!

 Bluebird Feeders and mealworms are key elements in attracting these fantastic birds.
 The traditional feeder keeps larger birds out and is designed for feeding bluebirds' favorite... mealworms!
 Provide fresh water and proper nesting sites and you'll be seeing blue in no time at all!

 Use Specialty Feeders to Entice Bluebirds

-For some reason, most birds will not enter a feeder, but the bluebird will.
-This type of feeder is excellent for feeding meal worms... a favorite treat!
-Mealworms may also be fed on a platform or in a dish or type feeder.
-But... be it a hanging dish or staked one, once discovered, many other birds will devour your mealworms in no time flat!
+For some reason, most birds will not enter a feeder, but blues will.
+This style is ideal for offering worms.
+They may also be fed on a platform or in a dish feeder.
+But beware... whether hanging, dish or staked feeder, once discovered, other species will devour the tasty treat in no time flat!

 The bluebird diet consists mostly of insects in spring and summer.
-They'll resort to berries and suet in colder months, and possibly sunflower hearts, though not considered seed eaters.
-So bluebirds aren't likely to visit your other bird feeders.
+They'll eat berries, suet and possibly sunflower hearts in colder months, though not considered seed-eaters.
+Therefore bluebirds aren't very likely to visit your other feeders.

-Providing adequate nest sites in open spaces is highly encouraged using NABS Approved bluebird houses.
-Birdbaths will also entice "Blues" and other songbirds to your yard.
-Many Eastern Bluebirds will over-winter, provided there is an adequate natural food source (with supplemental live mealworms) and a consistent fresh water source, like a heated bird bath.
+Providing an adequate nest site in open space is highly encouraged, and using a NABS Approved bluebird house will increase success of fledges.
+Bird baths also entice them... and multitudes of other songbirds too!
+Many Eastern bluebirds will over-winter, provided there is an adequate natural food source (with supplemental feeding) and a consistent fresh water source like a heated bird bath.

 Get premium nesting materials

 phone and fax orders welcome